-Since then, several Israelis have been killed and injured in a spate of attacks by Palestinians – both inside Israel and in the occupied territories.
+Since then, 11 Israelis and 12 Palestinians killed– both inside Israel and in the occupied territories.

 For Muslims, Al-Aqsa represents the world's third holiest site.
 Jews, for their part, refer to the area as the "Temple Mount," claiming it was the site of two Jewish temples in ancient times.

 In September 2000, a visit to Al-Aqsa by controversial Israeli politician Ariel Sharon triggered what later became known as the "Second Intifada," a popular uprising against Israel's decades-long occupation in which thousands of Palestinians were killed.

 Israel occupied East Jerusalem during the 1967 Middle East War.
 It later annexed the holy city in 1980, claiming it as the capital of the self-proclaimed Jewish state – a move never recognized by the international community.